startrekthefleet/uss-quest/index.md

 ---
 layout: home
 header:
-  title: USS Quest NCC 90602 -  A Star Trek Costuming Fan Group
+  title: USS Quest -  A Star Trek Costuming Fan Group
   text: The Long Beach Chapter of the Fleet - A Star Trek Costuming Fan Group
   action: # action button is optional
     label: Learn More